Kennedy Meadows (CDP), California

-Kennedy Meadows refers to a census-designated place (CDP) in Tulare County, California, United States part of the Springville-Johnsondale CCD, and consists of the community surrounding Kennedy Meadows.
+Kennedy Meadows is a census-designated place (CDP) in Tulare County, California, United States, part of the Springville-Johnsondale CCD, and consists of the community surrounding Kennedy Meadows.
 The CDP is located to the south-east of the Kennedy Meadows Campground.
-The 2010 United States census reported Kennedy Meadows's population of permanent residents at 28.
+The 2020 United States census reported Kennedy Meadows's population of permanent residents at 58, up from 28 at the 2010 census.
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

 The Kennedy Meadows area is at approximately 6200 feet elevation.
 The most common access route is by the steep Sherman Pass Road from U.S. Route 395 near Pearsonville.
 Other routes are possible but much slower.

 Kennedy Meadows sits on the Pacific Crest Trail, 703 mi from the trail's southern terminus.
 The Pacific Crest Trail Data Book uses Kennedy Meadows as the dividing point between the dry Southern California section and the high passes of the Sierra Nevada.